oneanupam/hcp-terraform-lab/README.md

 - HCP Packer
 - HCP Terraform (linked)

-4. For CLI-Driven workflow, configure the following settings to use Terraform Cloud for a particular working directory:
+4. For CLI-Driven workflow, configure the following settings to use HCP Terraform for a particular working directory:
-- Provide credentials to access Terraform Cloud, preferably by using the `terraform login` command.
+- Provide credentials to access HCP Terraform, preferably by using the `terraform login` command.
 - Add a cloud block in your terraform configuration, to specify which organization and workspace(s) to use.

+> [!NOTE]
-**Note:** When using the VCS-driven workflow for Terraform Cloud, you do not need to define the cloud block in your configuration.
+> When using the VCS-driven workflow for Terraform Cloud, you do not need to define the cloud block in your configuration.

 ## Terraform Code Execution
-- In VCS-Driven workflow of terraform cloud, terraform cloud automatically queues plans whenever changes are committed to your configuration's VCS repo.
-So, In this approach, Terraform Cloud can automatically fetch content from supported VCS providers, and uses webhooks to get notified of code changes.
+- In VCS-Driven workflow of HCP Terraform, terraform cloud automatically queues plans whenever changes are committed to your configuration's VCS repo.
+So, In this approach, HCP Terraform can automatically fetch content from supported VCS providers, and uses webhooks to get notified of code changes.

-- In CLI-Driven workflow of terraform cloud, you initiate Terraform operations in your Terminal, and use Terraform Cloud's ephemeral remote execution environments for your operations.
+- In CLI-Driven workflow of HCP Terraform, you initiate Terraform operations in your Terminal, and use HCP Terraform's ephemeral remote execution environments for your operations.
 In this approach, the `terraform plan` and `terraform apply` commands will perform remote runs by uploading a configuration from a local working directory.

 ## References
 - https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference